 It’s no surprise that the Philippines is a popular getaway spot.
 With its ancient archipelago of islands, beautiful beaches, impressive heritage architecture, and buzzy nightlife, the Pacific nation is a rising magnet for tourists from all over the world, Australia included.

 With a number of airlines now offering easy access to Cebu, Clark, and Manila from Australia (Jetstar, Air Asia, Virgin Australia) the Philippines make for a convenient commute, on par with well-trodden Bali.
 So what to see on your first trip over?
-Start with these top 10 best places in the Philippines and let the good times roll.
+Start with these top 10 best places to go in the Philippines and let the good times roll.

 1. EL NIDO